Guardsquare/proguard/docs/md/FAQ.md

 doesn't affect the programs that you process.
 Your code remains yours, and its license can remain the same.

-## Does ProGuard work with Java 2, 5,..., 14? {: #jdk1.4}
+## Does ProGuard work with Java 2, 5,..., 15? {: #jdk1.4}

-Yes, **ProGuard** supports all JDKs from 1.1 up to and including 14.
+Yes, **ProGuard** supports all JDKs from 1.1 up to and including 15.
 Java 2 introduced some small differences in the class file format.
 Java 5 added attributes for generics and for annotations.
 Java 6 introduced optional preverification attributes.
 Java 7 made preverification obligatory and introduced support for dynamic languages.
 Java 8 added more attributes and default methods.
 Java 9 added support for modules.
 Java 11 added dynamic constants and nest-based access control.
 Java 14 added records.
+Java 15 added sealed classes.
 **ProGuard** handles all versions correctly.

 ## Does ProGuard work with Java Micro Edition? {: #jme}